wazuh/wazuh-documentation/source/azure/monitoring-instances.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Discover the numerous ways that Wazuh provides to monitor your Microsoft Azure instances.
+  :description: Discover the numerous ways that Wazuh provides to monitor your Microsoft Azure instances in this section of the Wazuh documentation.

 .. _azure_monitoring_instances: